khazelrigg/MegaMan/docs/index.md

-# MegaMan in Processing
+---
+title: khazerligg - Megaman
+---

-## Welc me to my MegaMan project, from here I plan to upload some of my ideas and explain some of my design choices.
+## Welcome to my MegaMan project, from here I plan to upload some of my ideas and explain some of my design choices.

+### View my posts

 <ul>
 {% for post in site.posts %}